iuliux/PyReadableDiff/README.md

     ...
 ```

-After that actual diffs can be computed via the inherited `.diff(old_string, new_string)` method of instances of your newly created subclass.
+After that actual diffs can be computed via the inherited `.diff(self, old_string, new_string)` method of instances of your newly created subclass.